 Associate Professor Ann Packman

-Ann Packman is a senior research officer at the Australian Stuttering Research Centre.
+Ann Packman is Principal Research Fellow at the Australian Stuttering Research Centre.
 She has worked for more than 30 years in the area of stuttering as a clinician, teacher and researcher.
 One of her current interests is theories of the cause of stuttering.
 From January 2010 she will be Associate Editor for Fluency for the journal Language Speech and Hearing Services in Schools.